lukaszmakuch/rosmaro-snabbdom-ticket-vending-machine/video_plan.md

 Expressing this in the test case is simple.

-After the step that asserts that the zones screen is visible, we add steps to select the first zone and then see the tariffs screen.
+After the step that asserts that the zones screen is visible, we add steps to select the first zone and then another one to see the tariffs screen.

-All the steps regarding tariffs will come from the test/steps/tariffs file, similarly to zones steps coming from the test/steps/zones file.
+All the steps regarding tariffs will come from the test/steps/tariffs file, similarly to steps for the zones screen coming from the test/steps/zones file.

 Before we create any step for the new screen, let’s extend the zones steps with two new steps:
 - one to select all the zones